 What is this class about?

-Natural language processing (NLP) is increasingly driven by statistical and neural methods.
-These techniques are leveraged in many everyday applications, including intelligent virtual assistants (e.g., Siri or Alexa), machine translation systems (e.g., Google Translate), and language models (such as those used for predictive text).
-This class will introduce advanced topics in statistical and neural NLP, and provide an overview of active research in those topic areas, through a combination of readings, paper presentations and critiques, a midterm exam, and a semester-long project.
-Topics covered will include logistic regression, vector semantics, neural networks, coreference resolution, discourse coherence, language modeling, language generation, figurative language processing, and multimodal NLP, among others.
+Modern natural language processing (NLP) is driven by statistical and neural methods.
+These techniques are leveraged in many everyday applications, including intelligent virtual assistants (e.g., Siri or Alexa) and generative AI (e.g., ChatGPT).
+This class will introduce advanced topics in data-driven NLP, and provide an overview of active research in relevant topic areas, through a combination of readings, paper presentations and critiques, and a semester-long project.
+Topics covered will include data collection, common deep learning architectures for NLP, advanced language modeling, machine translation, question answering, syntax, semantics, multilingual NLP, and multimodal NLP, among others.

 Readings for the first part of the semester will be drawn from the following source:

 - Daniel Jurafsky and James H Martin.
 Speech and Language Processing (3rd Edition).
 Draft, 2023.

 Note that this resource is a draft of the upcoming third edition of Speech and Language Processing

 .
 Chapter order and content is subject to change throughout the semester (I'll try to update the course website whenever I notice this occurring, but feel free to ping me if you think something seems out of date).
 Readings for the second part of the semester will be drawn primarily from journals and conference proceedings.
 Some suggested papers for each topic in the second part of the semester are provided in the course syllabus.
 You are welcome to present a paper that is not in the list of suggestions, as long as I approve it.